-God in His sovereignty choose Israel (which in our current dispensation is the church), to become a light and salt to the nations [II Corinthians 3:2-3].
-But Israel as a people missed the mark terribly, and forgot the purpose of their election [II Peter 1:10-11].
+God in His sovereignty chose Israel (which in our current dispensation is the church), to become a light and salt to the nations (II Corinthians 3:2-3, NIV).
+But Israel as a people missed the mark terribly and forgot the purpose of their election (II Peter 1:10-11).
 Let’s examine the state of our hearts.

-The question would be why did such a chosen people fail terribly?
+Then, why did such chosen people fail terribly?
 We can only find the answer if only we can understand the nature of Israel’s heart as from the day of Moses in the wilderness.
 The Bible tells us that these people had a stiff-necked heart just as the majority of us are today.

 How they responded

-Even after a miraculous deliverance from captivity and having crossed the Red Sea, they still doubted God and put Him to test [James 1:8].
+Even after a miraculous deliverance from captivity and having crossed the Red Sea, they still doubted God and put Him to the test (James 1:8).
 They even questioned God’s ability to provide for them in the wilderness.
 The psalmist displays this clearly in Psalms 78:17-19.

-But they rebelled and grieved His Holy Spirit; therefore He turned to become their enemy and Himself fought against them.
+“Yet they rebelled and grieved his Holy Spirit.
+So he turned and became their enemy and he himself fought against them.”
+(Isaiah 63:10, NIV)